-Hebrews 9:11-22 King James Version June 16, 2019
+Hebrews 9:11-22 New Revised Standard Version June 16, 2019

 The International Bible Lesson (Uniform Sunday School Lessons Series) for Sunday, June 16, 2019, is from Hebrews 9:11-22.
-Questions for Discussion and Thinking Further follow the verse-by-verse International Bible Lesson Commentary.
-Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lessons Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
+Questions for Discussion and Thinking Further follow the verse-byverse International Bible Lesson Commentary.
+Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lesson Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
 You can discuss each week's commentary and lesson at the International Bible Lesson Forum.

-(Hebrews 9:11) But Christ being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building;
+(Hebrews 9:11) But when Christ came as a high priest of the good things that have come, then through the greater and perfect tent (not made with hands, that is, not of this creation),